COVID-19: travel health notice for all travellers

 For most travellers the risk of tuberculosis is low.

 Travellers who may be at high risk while travelling in regions with risk of tuberculosis should discuss pre- and post-travel options with a health care professional.

 High-risk travellers include those visiting or working in prisons, refugee camps, homeless shelters, or hospitals, or travellers visiting friends and relatives.

 Medical services and facilities

 Good medical care is available in major hospitals.
-In the event of a serious illness or accident, however, you may wish to seek medical treatment in Hong Kong, where there are more private and public hospitals.
 Payment up front is often expected.

 Keep in Mind...